-Please note: if you have entered into an Order Form with InVision dated prior to September 23, 2020, then such version of the terms, available here, shall continue in effect until your next subscription renewal, at which time this version of the Enterprise Terms of Service shall be effective.
-If you have executed a separate written agreement with InVision regarding your use of certain of our Enterprise Services, then that agreement, and not these Enterprise Terms of Service, applies to those Enterprise Services.
+Please note: if you have entered into an Order Form with InVision dated prior to January 29, 2021, then such version of the terms, available here, shall continue in effect until your next subscription renewal, at which time this version of the Enterprise Terms of Service shall be effective.
+If you have executed a separate written agreement with InVision regarding your use of certain of our Services, then that agreement, and not these Enterprise Terms of Service, applies to those Services.

-- Restrictions on Use of the Enterprise Services.
-Customer shall not, directly or indirectly: (i) make the Enterprise Services available to, or use the Enterprise Services for the benefit of, anyone other than Customer or the Users; (ii) sell, resell, license, sublicense, distribute, rent or lease the Enterprise Services, or include any Enterprise Services in a service bureau or outsourcing offering; (iii) use the Enterprise Services to store or transmit infringing, libelous, or otherwise unlawful, or tortious content, material or data or in any unlawful manner or for any unlawful purpose; (iv) store, use, process, or transmit material or data on or through the Enterprise Services in violation of third-party rights, including without limitation privacy rights or any contract to which Customer is a party; (v) use the Enterprise Services to store or transmit malicious or disruptive code; (vi) interfere with or disrupt the integrity or performance of the Enterprise Services or third-party data contained therein; (vii) attempt to gain unauthorized access to the Enterprise Services or its related systems or networks; (viii) permit direct or indirect access to or use of the Enterprise Services in a way that circumvents a contractual usage limit; (ix) copy the Enterprise Services or any part, feature, function or user interface thereof; (x) frame or mirror any part of any Enterprise Services, other than framing on Customer’s own internal intranets; (xi) access or use the Enterprise Services for benchmarking or similar competitive analysis purposes or in order to build a competitive product or service; (xii) modify, translate, or create derivative works based on the Enterprise Services or any underlying software; (xiii) remove any copyright notices, information and restrictions contained in the Enterprise Services or any InVision Content; (xiv) bypass, circumvent or attempt to bypass or circumvent any measures InVision may use to prevent or restrict access to the Enterprise Services (or other accounts, computer systems or networks connected to the Enterprise Services) or take any action that imposes or may impose (as determined by us in InVision’s sole discretion) an unreasonable or disproportionately large load on InVision’s (or InVision’s third party providers’) infrastructure; (xv) use manual or automated software, devices, or other processes to “crawl” or “spider” any page of the Enterprise Services; or (xvi) otherwise take any action in violation of InVision’s guidelines and policies, including these Enterprise Terms of Service.
-InVision may suspend access to the Enterprise Services by you or any User pending an investigation of misuse.
+- Restrictions on Use of the Services.
+Customer shall not, directly or indirectly: (i) make the Services available to, or use the Services for the benefit of, anyone other than Customer or the Users; (ii) sell, resell, license, sublicense, distribute, rent or lease the Services, or include any Services in a service bureau or outsourcing offering; (iii) use the Services to store or transmit infringing, libelous, or otherwise unlawful, or tortious content, material or data or in any unlawful manner or for any unlawful purpose; (iv) store, use, process, or transmit material or data on or through the Services in violation of third-party rights, including without limitation privacy rights or any contract to which Customer is a party; (v) use the Services to store or transmit malicious or disruptive code; (vi) interfere with or disrupt the integrity or performance of the Services or third-party data contained therein; (vii) attempt to gain unauthorized access to the Services or its related systems or networks; (viii) permit direct or indirect access to or use of the Services in a way that circumvents a contractual usage limit; (ix) copy the Services or any part, feature, function or user interface thereof; (x) frame or mirror any part of any Services, other than framing on Customer’s own internal intranets; (xi) access or use the Services for benchmarking or similar competitive analysis purposes or in order to build a competitive product or service; (xii) modify, translate, or create derivative works based on the Services or any underlying software; (xiii) remove any copyright notices, logos, trade or service marks, information and restrictions contained in the Services or any InVision Content; (xiv) bypass, circumvent or attempt to bypass or circumvent any measures InVision may use to prevent or restrict access to the Services (or other accounts, computer systems or networks connected to the Services) or take any action that imposes or may impose (as determined by us in InVision’s sole discretion) an unreasonable or disproportionately large load on InVision’s (or InVision’s third party providers’) infrastructure; (xv) use manual or automated software, devices, or other processes to “crawl” or “spider” any page of the Services; (xvi) decompile, disassemble, decipher or reverse engineer the Services, or otherwise attempt to access or derive any source code or underlying ideas or algorithms of any part of the Services, (except to the extent such restriction is expressly prohibited by applicable statutory law, and only upon providing advance written notice to InVision); or (xvii) otherwise take any action in violation of InVision’s guidelines and policies, including these Enterprise Terms of Service.
+InVision may suspend access to the Services by you or any User pending an investigation of misuse.

 - Ownership and Data Usage.

 - Aggregate Data.
-Notwithstanding anything to the contrary set forth herein, InVision may collect and use data regarding the use and performance of the Enterprise Services in anonymized and aggregated form, to analyze and improve the Enterprise Services and for distribution in general benchmarking data and industry reports, provided that any reported user data is aggregated and anonymized such that no personally identifying information of Customer or its users is revealed.
+Notwithstanding anything to the contrary set forth herein, InVision may collect and use data regarding the use and performance of the Service to analyze and improve the Service, and for distribution in general benchmarking data and industry reports, provided that any reported user data is aggregated and anonymized such that no personally identifying information of Customer or its users is revealed.

 - Payments and Billing.